5 Best Places for Coffee in Key West

 5. Glazed Donuts

 What?
 A donut place?
 Yep.
 Love, love their Red Buoy coffee.
-I order it iced and it not only is refreshing, it is the perfect partner to a warm glazed donut.
+I order their iced coffee and it not only is refreshing, but it is also the perfect partner to a warm glazed donut.
 Located on Eaton Street, Glazed Donuts is close to everything.
-Plan to stand in a line as the donuts are made fresh everyday and the coffee is roasted on site.
+Plan to stand in a line as the donuts are made fresh every day and the coffee is roasted on site.
 Have to admit I spent a little bit of time watching them roast coffee, pretty fascinating to watch.